Gorget patches: History

 Gorget patches were originally gorgets, pieces of armour worn to protect the throat.
-With the disuse of armour, gorgets were relegated to decorative use.
+When armour fell out of use, decorative cloth gorgets used the same name.
 The cloth patch on the collar however evolved from contrasting cloth used to reinforce the buttonholes at the collar of a uniform coat.
-(This is perhaps most evident in the traditional Commonwealth design for Colonels, which has a button and a narrow line of darker piping where the slit buttonhole would have been.)
+(This is perhaps most evident in the traditional Commonwealth design for colonels, which has a button and a narrow line of darker piping where the slit buttonhole would have been.)

 In the British Empire the patches were introduced as insignia during the South African War (1889-1902).
 They have been used ever since in many countries of the Commonwealth of Nations.

-The collar patches of the most of the armed forces of the Middle East and Arab derive from the uniform tradition of the European empires that dominated the region until World War II, and especially Britain and France.
+The collar patches of most of the armed forces of the Middle East and Arab derive from the uniform tradition of the European empires that dominated the region until World War II, especially Britain and France.

 Countries

 Afghanistan

 Afghan army has collar patches similar to Commonwealth ones.
+Under the Republic of Afghanistan, Afghan police officers working for the Ministry of Interior had a singular star on each collar patch.